-The Research Internship can only be started when at least 8 credits of the compulsory courses have been obtained of the modules offered in periods 1 and 2.
-Furthermore, the research proposal must be assessed as sufficient by both assessors and must be ethically approved before the start of the data collection.
-In addition: Certain Research Internships may require that practical or skills training(s) have been completed.
+The Research Internship can only be started when at least 8 credits of the compulsory core courses have been obtained of the modules offered in periods 1 and 2.
+The research proposal must be assessed as sufficient by both assessors and there must be ethical approval for the research project before the start of the data collection.
+In addition: certain Research Internships may require that practical or skills training(s) have been completed.

-PSY4091 Year 1 Feb 2024 31 Aug 2024 Print course description ECTS credits: 10.0 Instruction language: English Coordinator:
+PSY4091 Year 3 Feb 2025 31 Aug 2025 Print course description ECTS credits: 10.0 Instruction language: English Coordinator: